Jennifer Lopez & Alex Rodriguez Have Officially Broken Up — For Real This Time

 This news comes one month after reports circulated that the former baseball star and pop legend had ended their five-year relationship (which includes a two-year engagement), but then sources insisted that the two were still together and had simply “hit a rough patch.”

 However, this time it’s the real deal.
-The former power couple released a joint statement to to the Today show on April 15 confirming the breakup.
+The former power couple released a joint statement to the Today show on 15th April confirming the breakup.

+“We have realised we are better as friends and look forward to remaining so,” they wrote.
+“We will continue to work together and support each other on our shared businesses and projects.
+We wish the best for each other and each other’s children.
+Out of respect for them, the only other comment we have to say is thank you to everyone who has sent kind words and support.”

 Advertisement